Five Things a Democratic President Could Do By Declaring a National Emergency Over Climate Change

 In a January story for Legal Planet, a law blog run by UCLA and Berkeley, Farber writes those projects could include building wind or solar farms or new transmission lines for renewable power sources.
 Depending on what standard the court sets, “anything that increases reliability to the grid could be supporting the military,” he says.

-There’s also another possible interpretation of statute 2808, according to Mark Nevitt, an environmental attorney in the Navy Judge Advocate General’s Corps, who served as the Department of Defense’s regional environmental counsel in Norfolk, VA: to use funds to protect vulnerable military bases from rising sea levels, violent storms, or other climate-related threats.
+There’s also another possible interpretation of statute 2808, according to Mark Nevitt, a former environmental attorney in the Navy Judge Advocate General’s Corps, who served as the Department of Defense’s regional environmental counsel in Norfolk, VA: to use funds to protect vulnerable military bases from rising sea levels, violent storms, or other climate-related threats.
 (The amount of money available for these sorts of projects depends on how much has already been allocated for military construction.)

 The case for renovating military bases could be supported by a January 2019 Pentagon report focused on 79 “priority” armed-forces installations across military branches.
 It showed that 53 installations currently see recurrent flooding, 43 experience drought, 36 are threatened by wildfires, six face desertification, and one is confronting thawing permafrost.
 And those are just the installations that are currently encountering climate threats; an even greater number of installations will be vulnerable in the next 20 years, the report found.